limonsafayet/Web-Scraping-in-Python/README.md

 ### In imdb.py

 Here first set google as starting page and type ***"top 100 movies of all time imdb"*** in the search box.
 Then press Enter and click on the link corresponding to IMDb.
 After that create a wait time for the entire page to load.
 Scroll down to where the 50th movie appears.
 Then take a screenshot of the page.

+### In nike.py

+Here first set google as starting page and type ***"nike"*** in the search box.
+Then press Enter and click on the link corresponding to Nike.
+After that create a wait time for the entire page to load.
+Then click on **Sell** and close the popup.
+Then started **Infinite Scrolling**.